RedBeardLab/zeeSQL-doc/docs/README.md

 If you think that `zeeSQL` can solve some of your problem, please keep reading for more context and details.

+Or you can [read the Tutorial](tutorial.md) to get a better overview on how `zeeSQL` works and what it can do for you.

 ## What is zeeSQL

 `zeeSQL` is a Redis module.